Bulletin #7038, Maple Syrup Quality Control Manual

 - Inaccurate adjustment of heavy-density syrup.

-- Steam condensing on surfaces, and running into the last containers of syrup to be packed.
-The last syrup in the tank should not be canned unless checked carefully for proper density.
+- Steam condenses on surfaces and runs into the last containers of syrup to be packed.
+The last syrup in the tank should not be canned unless it has been checked carefully for proper density.

 Density Check at Draw-Off

-Use a deep container of small diameter (hydrometer cups are convenient) so that the hydrometer may be floated immediately after each draw off.
+Use a deep container with a narrow diameter (hydrometer cups are convenient) so that the hydrometer may be floated immediately after each draw-off.
 Lower the hydrometer gently.
-Be sure that the hydrometer does not touch the bottom or sides of the hydrometer cup.
+Ensure the hydrometer does not touch the bottom or sides of the cup.
 Make the reading at the point on the hydrometer stem that is level with the surface of the syrup (not the top of the meniscus).
+If using the hot test line on a hydrometer, be sure to take a reading immediately after filling the cup so that it does not have time to cool.

 Syrup Refractometer

 Syrup refractometers are instruments that may be used to test maple syrup density.
 They are available through maple equipment dealers.
-If you use a refractomer, be sure to follow instructions.
-Occasionally, problems can occur that are due to incorrect calibration of the instrument, leading to light or heavy syrup.
-Also, producers and the Department of Agriculture have found that some instruments do not consistently provide accurate readings when testing hot syrup.
-You can check a refractometer by comparing measurements to those taken with an accurate, tested hydrometer and a thermometer, or a refractometer.
+If you use a refractometer, be sure to follow the instructions.
+Occasionally, problems can occur due to incorrect instrument calibration, leading to light or heavy syrup.
+Most refractometers do not provide accurate readings when testing hot syrup.
+Refractometers should not be used to measure the density of hot syrup to prevent the cracking of the glass prism and to avoid inaccurate readings from rapid evaporation from the small amount of syrup.
+You can check a refractometer by comparing measurements to those taken with an accurate, tested hydrometer and a thermometer, or another refractometer.

 Hydrotherm